DigiJoe79/audiobook-maker-engines/docs/model-management.md

 ## .dockerignore Configuration

 The root `.dockerignore` excludes all `**/models/` directories by default (models are typically mounted as volumes).
-For engines with baked-in models, add an exception:
+For engines with baked-in models that use `COPY`, add an exception:

 ```gitignore
 # Root .dockerignore